 Lab Grown Diamonds vs Cubic Zirconia: What's the Difference?

-Diamond alternatives are becoming increasingly popular with customers, but it is difficult to keep up with each type and fully understand the differences between each one.
+Diamond alternatives are becoming increasingly popular with customers, with lab grown engagement rings becoming an increasingly popular choice.
+However, it is difficult to keep up with each type and fully understand the differences between each one.
 Two of those options are lab grown diamonds and cubic zirconia.

 To untrained eyes, comparing lab grown diamonds vs cubic zirconia isn’t easy.
 Despite appearances being similar, there are several major differences between the two stones.
 If you’re shopping for a diamond or a piece of jewellery, but want to avoid buying a mined diamond, it’s important that you can tell lab diamonds and cubic zirconia apart.
 In terms of setting your expectations and preparing your budget, it’s imperative.